freenas/freenas-docs/userguide/sharing.rst

   `WebDAV client <https://en.wikipedia.org/wiki/WebDAV#Clients>`_
   running on any operating system.

-* :ref:`Windows (CIFS) Shares`: the Common Internet File System (CIFS) type of share is accessible by Windows, Mac OS X, Linux, and BSD computers, but it is slower than an NFS share due to the single-threaded design of Samba.
+* :ref:`Windows (SMB) Shares`: the Server Message Block type of share, also known as Common Internet File System (SMB), is accessible by Windows, Mac OS X, Linux, and BSD computers, but it is slower than an NFS share due to the single-threaded design of Samba.
   It provides more configuration options than NFS and is a good choice on a network containing any Windows systems.
-However, it is a poor choice if the CPU on the
-  %brand% system is limited; if your CPU is maxed out, you need to upgrade the CPU or consider another type of share.
+However, it is a poor choice if the CPU on the %brand% system is limited; if the CPU is maxed out, upgrade the CPU or consider another type of share.

 * :ref:`Block (iSCSI)` shares: this type of share appears as an unformatted disk to clients running iSCSI initiator software or a